• Skip to primary navigation

 May 9, 1984

-Cherokee Mental Health Center started their first primary care clinic in Blaine, TN.
-In 1987, it opened a primary care office in Knoxville, TN as federal representatives asked Cherokee to manage an existing health center.
+Cherokee Mental Health Center launched its first primary care clinic in Blaine, TN.
+In 1987, it expanded to Knoxville, TN, after being asked by federal representatives to take over management of an existing health center.

 1988